 Get Started with an Undergraduate Degree

-There are many programs that will prepare you for a career in health administration.
+There are many health care administration programs that will prepare you for a career in health administration.
 As you sort through them all, there are a few things to consider.
 First, consider the location and other logistical aspects of the program.
 You will need to ensure that you can attend the classes, so a local, traditional campus will be helpful.
 If your favorite program is in another town or state, ask yourself if you're willing to move in order to complete your education.

 These days, you might be able to find a program online, or one that offers a mix of traditional and online classroom environments.
 Such programs are often great for students who maintain full or part-time working hours.
 That is, if you are working you will only be required to take a certain percentage, if any, of courses in a traditional classroom.
 As a resident of Hawaii, a fully online course may be one of your better choices, as more programs than not are on the mainland.

-Once you are open to taking a full degree online, your options open up quite a bit.
+Once you are open to taking a full health care administration degree online, your options open up quite a bit.
 More and more traditional colleges and universities are offering online degree programs.
 Where once people on Hawaii were rather restricted from taking courses in, say, North Carolina, now those courses are a click away.

 When you have decided that healthcare administration is the career path for you, you will want to evaluate your prospective academic career with a more discerning eye.
 That is, you should evaluate the academic worthiness of the program.
 There is nothing more heartbreaking than hearing of students who chose the wrong program and now have degrees that aren't of much value in the marketplace.
 With that in mind, the first thing to consider is your program's accreditation.

-Accreditation is bestowed on an institution by an independent agency that evaluates the curriculum, the faculty, as well as current and former students to determine the program's efficacy.
+Accreditation is bestowed on an institution by an independent agency that evaluates healthcare management curriculum, the faculty, as well as current and former students to determine the program's efficacy.
 In general, you should look for programs that have regional accreditation.
 One other way to determine if a school is worthy is if they are acknowledged by graduate schools.
 This will mean more research, but if you select a few potential graduate schools, contact them to see if a transcript from your undergraduate program will be honored when you apply.
 They may only offer a contingent response, but if they do accept those transcripts, then you have found a school worthy of your time and energy.

-You'll also want to evaluate your potential faculty.
+You'll also want to evaluate your potential healthcare management faculty.
 After all, they will be your primary point of contact between yourself and the university.
 There is no clear-cut way to assess whether real-world experience makes a better instructor or if stronger academic credentials are preferred.
 For that reason, you might want to seek a program that can offer a balance of experienced and pure-academic instructors.
 That is, while an experienced instructor may offer more practical insights, they might not be as adept at conveying their knowledge as an instructor with a lot of classroom experience.
 In general, look for instructor whose academic specialties match your interests.